jedisct1/zig-hpke/README.md

 ### Bounded arrays

-This code heavily relies on the `std.BoundedArray` type: a type to store small, variable-sized slices whose maximum size is known.
+This code heavily relies on the `BoundedArray` type: a type to store small, variable-sized slices whose maximum size is known.

 Keys are typically represented using that type, whose raw slice can be accessed with the `constSlice()` function (for a constant slice), or `slice()` (for a mutable slice).